 If you are worried about your dog getting lost in the wilderness then my personal recommendation is to use a tracking collar with which you can see the location of your dog on your smartphone Click here to check it out on Amazon.com

 A lot of people think that just because dogs’ ancestors were wolves they should in theory have no problem surviving in the wilderness.
-The problem is that dogs have evolved extremely fast and they have evolved to fit our needs and not to hunt and survive alone, although some dog breeds are an exception for this.
-Smaller dog breeds tend to do extremely bad if they get lost in the wilderness, most of them have evolved to be cute rather then to be a survival dog.
+The problem is that dogs have evolved extremely fast and they have evolved to fit our needs and not to hunt and survive alone, although some dog breeds are an exception to this.
+Smaller dog breeds tend to do extremely badly if they get lost in the wilderness, most of them have evolved to be cute rather than to survive in the wild.

 Usually, these smaller breeds of dogs also come with serious health complications, although they might look cute, they come with a lot of health problems.
 On the other hand, larger dog breeds will do a lot better if they get lost in the wilderness, most of them do have their instincts and as long as they are used to the wilderness they can survive for long periods of time.
 Notice that I did say survive and not thrive, and there is a big difference between the two of them.